CodeOfArdonia/TinkersConstruct-Fabric/README.md

 # Supporoform

+**Special Version Notice: This mod is for my modpack, so do not ask for following stuffs: support other MC version, integrations with other mods except mods in modpack.**

 This is a fork of `Tinker's Construct`/`Hephaestus`, contains bug fixes and some slight modifications designed for my modpack.